 ABSTRACT Objective: This study was conducted to investigate the experiences of nursing students who experienced the earthquake with its epicenter in Kahramanmaraş, Türkiye, and affecting 12 provinces.
-Material and Methods: In this study with a qualitative design, the phenomenological method was used, and the nursing students who experienced the Kahramanmaras earthquake constituted the study's population.
+Material and Methods: In this study with a qualitative design, the phenomenological method was used, and the nursing students who experienced the Kahramanmaraş earthquake constituted the study's population.
 Data were collected using the "Descriptive Characteristics Questionnaire" and a "Semi-Structured Interview Form".
+The Consolidated Criteria for Reporting Qualitative Research checklist was utilized in the reporting of the research.
 Results: Within the scope of the research, in-depth interviews were conducted with a total of 15 nursing students.
 The interviews were categorized into 4 main themes and 19 sub-themes.
 The main themes identified were (1) Difficulty in Meeting Basic Needs, (2) Post-Traumatic Emotional Reactions, (3) Post-Traumatic Physiological Reactions, and (4) Gains from the Loss.
 Students experienced significant challenges in fulfilling their basic needs for clean water, food, shelter, and communication following the earthquake.
 Physiological responses included a reluctance to eat, sleep disturbances, and difficulty in communicating.
 Emotional reactions such as a fear of death, feelings of helplessness, anxiety, sadness, and pain were also observed.
 However, it was noted that students also experienced positive outcomes in several areas, including a stronger belief in disaster preparedness, a re-evaluation of the meaning of life, and a heightened desire to spend time with loved ones.
-Conclusion: The earthquake significantly affected students, highlighting the need for psychological support.
-It is also essential to plan for reducing vulnerability and losses, and to promote a disaster-aware culture to minimize future impacts.
+Conclusion: Considering that the earthquake had a profound impact on the students and led to various negative consequences, it is recommended to provide psychological support to those who are affected by the earthquake.
+Additionally, it is suggested to make plans aimed at reducing vulnerability and losses during emergencies and disasters, as well as acquiring a disaster culture to minimize the consequences of disasters.